Technical Secretariat of the Truth Commission in Europe

 Documentary 'Para volverte a ver'

-The first, ‘Surcos de amor’, talks about the relationship the victims maintain with Colombia in their imagination.
+The first, ‘Surcos de amor’, talks about the relationship that the victims maintain with Colombia in their imagination.
 The second, ‘Vuelve’, is intended as a symbolic response from Colombia to the victims.

-The ICIP and the Colombian Truth Commission have published various reports and infographics to document, dignify and socialize the experiences of the victims of the Colombian conflict exiled abroad.
+The ICIP and the Truth Commission have published various reports and infographics to document, dignify and socialize the experiences of the victims of the Colombian conflict exiled abroad.